This is the place to schedule a wonderful Thai Massage,

 4. Blood Stop

 An interesting and thought-provoking maneuver in Thai massage is the "bloodstop."
 The practitioner may press their palms, knees, elbows, forearms, shins, or feet over the big blood vessels that bring blood to your legs, or over the arteries that conduct blood to your arms.
 They press enough to slow or stop blood from flowing to your legs or arms as long as 30 seconds, a minute, sometimes more, depending on the style and school where they learned.
 When they release the pressure that was restricting the blood, blood flows back down the limbs in a warm rush that some people enjoy.
 Thai massage practitioners are taught to never do the blood stop on anyone with high blood pressure, varicose veins, heart or circulatory problems, or pregnancy.
-But it turns out that it is also not healthy for others.
+It also turns out that the blood stop maneuver is not healthy for others.

-It is often taught in massage schools that the blood stop helps unplug clogged arteries.
+It is often taught in massage schools that the blood stop "helps unclog arteries."
 The theory is that if there were deposits that block the artery, the rush of blood returning would "unplug" the blockage and carry it away, like cleaning a clogged plumbing pipe.
 This does not work for several reasons.
 First, the rise in blood pressure from stopping (or slowing) blood flow is small and not enough to dislodge anything when flow is released.
 You increase your own blood pressure more from ordinary walking and exercise.
-Next, even if it could dislodge anything, anything that dislodges from your big blood vessels can travel to a smaller place to become a foreign clog there - in the same way that damage occurs from a brain clot or heart attack or phlebitis.
+Next, most deposits are not like separate pebbles; they are too attached, like paint, to be pushed away with blood pressure.
+Even if a push could dislodge anything, anything that dislodges from your big blood vessels can travel to a smaller place to become a foreign clog there - in the same way that damage occurs from a brain clot or heart attack or phlebitis.

 Another idea taught is that slowing arterial blood helps draw away "stagnant" venous blood from the limbs.
 This is not how circulation works, even if it sounds good.
 Even though the blood stop will not help, you can easily do exercise that improves circulation both arterial and venous.
 When you exercise, the contracting muscles squeeze your limb vessels and push blood that pools in the limbs.